palinkas-jo-reggelt/GeoLite2SQL/README.md

 7) Inserts lowest and highest IP in range and geoname_id from IPv4 cvs file
 8) Reads geo-name cvs file and updates each record with country code and country name based on the geoname_id
 9) Creates scheduled task for weekly updates
-10) Includes various error checking to keep from blowing up a working database on error
+10) Includes various error checking
-11) Email notification on error
+11) Email notification on completion or error

 ## INSTRUCTIONS
 1) Register for a GeoLite2 account here: https://www.maxmind.com/en/geolite2/signup
 2) After successful login to your MaxMind account, generate a new license key (Services > License Key > Generate New Key)
 3) Create folder to contain scripts and MaxMinds data
 4) Modify user variables in Config.ps1
+5) Run SetupGeoLite2SQL.ps1 to create database table and scheduled task
-5) First time run from Powershell script GeoLite2DB.ps1
+6) First time run can be either from powershell console or from scheduled task.

 ## NOTES
 Run every Wednesday via task scheduler (MaxMinds releases updates on Tuesdays)

-Initial loading of the database takes a LONG time, about 2 hours on my old hardware (338k+ records).
-Incremental updates are also time consuming, but unattended.
-Incremental is preferred over reloading the entire database if the database is in use (which it is, or why bother installing it in the first place?) even though incremental updates often take longer than the initial load.

 Requires Powershell version 5.1 or above